Visual Network Analysis in Immersive Environments: A Survey: Methodology

 (\techkeyword{immersive} \texttt{OR} \techkeyword{immersion} \texttt{OR} \techkeyword{vr} \texttt{OR} \techkeyword{virtual reality} \texttt{OR} \techkeyword{ar} \texttt{OR} \techkeyword{augmented reality} \texttt{OR} \techkeyword{mixed reality} \texttt{OR} \techkeyword{extended reality} \texttt{OR} \techkeyword{cave} \texttt{OR} \techkeyword{wall display} \texttt{OR} \techkeyword{wall-display} \texttt{OR} \techkeyword{display-wall} \texttt{OR} \techkeyword{wall-size display} \texttt{OR} \techkeyword{wall-sized display}) \texttt{AND} (\datakeyword{graph} \texttt{OR} \datakeyword{graphs} \texttt{OR} \datakeyword{network} \texttt{OR} \datakeyword{networks} \texttt{OR} \datakeyword{node-link})

 Using the query, we retrieved 7949 publications from IEEE Xplore, 1397 from ACM Digital Library, and 106 from Eurographics Digital Library.
 After merging, deduplicating, and ensuring papers matched the query, 9200 candidate papers remained.
 Due to the ambiguity of the keywords, many were false positives, especially \datakeyword{network}, which often refers to communication networks (e.g., 5G) or neural networks, and \techkeyword{ar}, which can relate to \quot{auto regression}, \quot{activity region}, or \quot{area ratio}.
 We manually screened the titles and abstracts of all candidates, removing 9102 papers that did not fit our survey's topic.
 Of the remaining 98 publications, 35 were excluded after full-text review and further checks against the criteria defined in~\autoref{sec:methodology-scope}, such as publication type and language.
-Although relevant publications may appear in domain-specific venues such as biomedical or social sciences, we avoided domain-specific libraries to prevent bias.
-To ensure the inclusion of relevant papers not captured through keyword search, we employed the \textit{snowballing technique} proposed by Wohlin~\cite{wohlin2014guidelines}.
-For the 63 retrieved papers, we examined references (\textit{backward pass}) and citations (\textit{forward pass}), adding 54 papers (39 backward, 15 forward).
+With the 63 retrieved papers in the first pipeline stage, we continued employing bi-directional snowballing, adding 54 papers (39 backward, 15 forward).
 Repeating this process yielded another 21 papers (4 backward, 17 forward).
-The final corpus comprises 138 papers published between 1993 and 2024 (see~\autoref{fig:paper-year-statistics}).
-A noticeable dip in 2020 may reflect the COVID-19 pandemic, which likely limited access to immersive hardware for development and hampered user studies.
+The final corpus comprises \textbf{138 papers} published between \textbf{1993 and 2024} (see~\autoref{fig:corpus-pipeline-statistics} right).
+A dip in 2020 may reflect the COVID-19 pandemic, which likely hampered user studies.
+With our pipeline, we included relevant papers published prior to November 15, 2024.